Allain18/pol/README.md

 `**` : Take 2 numbers from the stack, apply power and put the result in the stack

+`exp` : Apply e**x to the last number of the stack

+`log10` : Apply log10 to the last number of the stack

+`log2` : Apply log2 to the last number of the stack

+`ln` : Apply natural logarithm to the last number of the stack

 `and` : Take 2 numbers from the stack, apply a bitwise "and" and put the result in the stack

 `or` : Take 2 numbers from the stack, apply a bitwise "or" and put the result in the stack